 But most importantly, the Court agreed with the ACLJ’s argument in concluding that there is “no constitutional right to any particular abortion procedure.”

 The order stressed the importance of deference to the State: “We emphasized that adhering to [Jacobson’s] narrow compass of judicial review is necessary to prevent courts from ‘second-guess[ing] the wisdom or efficacy’ of emergency public health measures.
 Yet the district court did not apply Jacobson: indeed, the court did not even state what Jacobson’s framework is, but instead merely cited Jacobson in passing in its conclusion.”

 In its first order, the Court requested that the district court hold a hearing and develop a stronger factual record before reaching a decision.
 In today’s order, the Court clearly outlined how the district court failed this mandate.
 While accepting all of Planned Parenthood’s arguments as “truth,” the district court left the record short of legitimate facts.
 The district court did not even allow Texas to submit evidence or rebut evidence.
 The district court has now been ordered to vacate the majority of its TRO.

 Planned Parenthood will not stop this ping-pong game with Texas, nor all the other states fighting to protect their citizens from COVID-19.
 Killing babies is more important to them than protecting Americans from COVID-19.
 The law is NOT on their side, and the ACLJ is responding every step of the way with strong arguments against each of their outlandish assertions.

-The ACLJ has already filed 7 emergency amicus briefs and is preparing to filed our 8th brief tomorrow morning, a second amicus brief in the Sixth Circuit this time in support of Tennessee’s prohibition on elective abortions.
+The ACLJ has already filed 7 emergency amicus briefs and is preparing to file our 8th brief tomorrow morning, a second amicus brief in the Sixth Circuit, this time in support of Tennessee’s prohibition on elective abortions.
 We are not planning to stop defending these states as they implement important steps for our protection.